martinber/noaa-apt/docs/how-it-works.md

 ## Things to do

-- Improve syncing performance.
-Improve hardcoded sync frame.
+- Add a *Development* page to the website.

 - Improve the context module.
+It's quite a mess, for example when using `resample_with_filter()` the steps should be different depending if `fast_resample()` or `decimate()` is used.

+- Export cross-correlation as WAV step.

 - Separate thread for GUI.

-- Export cross-correlation as WAV step.

-- Add update message.

-- The parameters used for filter design are hardcoded.
+- The parameters used for filter design are hardcoded, maybe add a toml file with constants?

 - Make OSX binaries, I don't have a Mac.
 I should cross-compile or get a virtual machine to work.